Roll On (Eighteen Wheeler): Single edit and alternate versions

 The album version of "Roll On (Eighteen Wheeler)" is approximately 40 seconds longer than the 7-inch single released for radio airplay and retail sale.
 The album version can be distinguished by sound effects of a semitrailer truck (both the engine starting and, at the song's end, traveling down the highway), CB radio chatter and — toward the end of the song — an extra repetition of the refrain.

 Much like the Greatest Hits 3 version of "If You're Gonna Play in Texas (You Gotta Have a Fiddle in the Band)", the version of "Roll On" on Greatest Hits 2 is slightly different as well, featuring a quick fadeout to omit the truck sounds at the end.

 On the Livin' Lovin' Rockin' Rollin' box set, the album version is presented in its entirety with no crossfade to "Carolina Mountain Dewe", as well as a slight extension of the opening truck sound effects.

 Other versions

 "Roll On" was originally recorded by Randy Parton in 1982 on RCA JK-13309.

 A version by David Allan Coe appears on the album "20 Greatest Hits".

 The song was also covered by Saddle Tramps and appears on the multiple-artist compilation album "Nev Nicholls Presents Truckin Towards 2000".

 It has also been covered by Aaron Tippin on his 2009 album "In Overdrive".

+Country music band Old Dominion covered the song from the television special CMT Giants: Alabama.